 Lay on your back with feet hip-width apart and arms by your side.
 Squeeze your glutes and abdominals as you press your hips up into a bridge position.
 Slowly lower back down and repeat.
 Lift and lower 10 times.
 Keep your head and neck relaxed.

-And now you’re ready to tackle that workout injury-free with warmed up muscles, improved circulation, and sharper mental focus!
+Now you’re ready to tackle that workout injury-free with warmed-up muscles, improved circulation, and sharper mental focus!